UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

     - `$currentAddress` which stands for the address of the command in which it is found.
     - `$currentTime` returns current time in milliseconds in 31 bit range.
     - `$queuedKeyId.<index (NUMBER)>` which stands for a zero-indexed position in the postponer queue.
+    - `$uhk.name` returns a reference to the uhk name string.
 - `KEYMAPID` - is assumed to be 3 characters long abbreviation of a keymap.
 - `MACROID` - macro slot identifier is either a number or a single ascii character (interpreted as a one-byte value). `$thisKeyId` can be used so that the same macro refers to different slots when assigned to different keys.
 - `custom text` is an arbitrary text starting on the next non-space character and ending at the end of the text action.
 (Yes, this should be refactored in the future.)